Insurrection Act of 1807: Calls for reform

-In 2020, Senator Richard Blumenthal introduced the CIVIL Act (Curtailing Insurrection act Violations of Individuals' Liberties Act) to restrict presidential authorities outlined in the Insurrection Act.
-The legislation sought to require the President to consult with Congress before invoking the Act, restricting the President's activation of troops under the Act to fourteen days without explicit congressional authorization, requiring the President, Secretary of Defense, and Attorney General to issue a joint certification Congress affirming a state's reluctance or inability to enforce the laws thus justifying the use of the military, and prohibiting active duty troops from performing law enforcement actions unless authorized by law.
+In 2020, Senator Richard Blumenthal introduced the CIVIL Act (Curtailing Insurrection and Violations of Individuals' Liberties Act) to restrict presidential authorities outlined in the Insurrection Act.
+The legislation sought to require the President to consult with Congress before invoking the Act, restricting the President's activation of troops under the Act to fourteen days without explicit congressional authorization, requiring the President, Secretary of Defense, and Attorney General to issue a joint certification to Congress affirming a state's reluctance or inability to enforce the laws, thus justifying the use of the military, and prohibiting active duty troops from performing law enforcement actions unless authorized by law.